hanchiang/my-website-hashnode/clg6hwp10049quonvhh0da80m.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1680443428026/87e0668b-64ad-4a63-aab1-6a5668f79bb2.png align="center")

-## Create a script in trading view
+## Create a script in TradingView

 ### PineScript introduction

-Trading view has its own programming language called [PineScript](https://www.tradingview.com/pine-script-docs/en/v5/Introduction.html), which allows us to create indicators and trading strategies.
+TradingView has its own programming language called [PineScript](https://www.tradingview.com/pine-script-docs/en/v5/Introduction.html), which allows us to create indicators and trading strategies.

 Here are some recommended readings on PineScript: